Cataract and Refractive Surgery

 Refractive surgery is an ever-expanding area within the field of ophthalmology, encompassing both laser and non-laser vision correction.
 This has traditionally been performed by surgeons in large private clinics, but in recent years has become accepted as part of mainstream ophthalmic care.
 Laser eye surgery is now the most frequently performed eye operation in Australia.

 The Refractive Surgery program aims to equip students with knowledge of refractive surgery theory and practice, using distance learning complemented by a two-week placement in an accredited refractive surgical centre, including time spent in the wet lab at Sydney Eye Hospital.
-The program is offered jointly by the University of Sydney and the University of Auckland, and is the first of its kind in any country.
-The lecturers include internationally recognised corneal and refractive surgeons.
+The program is the first of its kind and the lecturers include internationally recognised corneal and refractive surgeons.

 Graduate Diploma in Cataract and Refractive Surgery students will be able to: